-TABLE OF RAGULATED RADIOLOGICAL SUBSTANCES- Collected at the Treatment Plant Substance (with units) Year Sampled Compliance Achieved MCLG MCL Highest Compliance Result Range Detected Typical Source Alpha Emitters (pCi/L)1, 2 2015-2020 Yes 0 15 14.9 ND to 14.9 Erosion of natural deposits Combined Radium 226 & 228 (pCi/L)3 2015-2020 Yes 0 5 4.18 ND to 4.18 Erosion of natural deposits
+TABLE OF RAGULATED RADIOLOGICAL SUBSTANCES- Collected at the Treatment Plant Substance (with units) Year Sampled Compliance Achieved MCLG MCL Highest Compliance Result Range Detected Typical Source Alpha Emitters (pCi/L)1, 2 2016-2021 Yes 0 15 14.9 ND to 14.9 Erosion of natural deposits Combined Radium 226 & 228 (pCi/L)3 2016-2021 Yes 0 5 4.18 ND to 4.18 Erosion of natural deposits

-- 1 Certain minerals are radioactive and may emit a form of radiation known as alpha radiation.
-Some people who drink water containing alpha emitters in excess of the MCL over many years may have an increased risk of getting cancer. - 2 Alpha Emitters highest compliance results reported for last five years.
-2020 highest compliance result is 3.56 pCi/L - 3 Combined Radium 226 & 228 highest compliance result reported for last five years.
-2020 highest compliance result is 1.76 pCi/L
+1 - Certain minerals are radioactive and may emit a form of radiation known as alpha radiation.
+Some people who drink water containing alpha emitters in excess of the MCL over many years may have an increased risk of getting cancer.

+2 - Alpha Emitters highest compliance results reported for last five years.
+2021 highest compliance result is 3.45 pCi/L

+3 - Combined Radium 226 & 228 highest compliance result reported for last five years.
+2020 highest compliance result is 1.05 pCi/L

-TABLE OF DETECTED REGULATED SUBSTANCES - Collected at the Treatment Plant Substance (with units) Year Sampled Compliance Achieved MCLG MCL Highest Compliance Result Range Detected Typical Source Methyl Tert-Butyl Ether (ppb) 2020 Yes NA 70 0.6 ND to 0.6 Discharge from chemical plants and other industrial activities Nitrate (ppm)1 2020 Yes 10 10 1.73 ND to 1.73 Runoff from fertilizer use; industrial or domestic wastewater discharges; erosion of natural deposits.
-Fluoride (ppm)2 2020 Yes 2 2 0.76 ND to 0.76 Erosion of natural deposits; water additive which promotes strong teeth Nickel (ppm)3 2020 Yes NA NA 0.006 ND to 0.006 Nickel occurs naturally in soils, ground water and surface waters and is often used in electroplating, stainless steel and alloy products.
+TABLE OF DETECTED REGULATED SUBSTANCES - Collected at the Treatment Plant Substance (with units) Year Sampled Compliance Achieved MCLG MCL Highest Compliance Result Range Detected Typical Source Nitrate (ppm)1 2021 Yes 10 10 1.43 ND to 1.43 Runoff from fertilizer use; industrial or domestic wastewater discharges; erosion of natural deposits.
+Fluoride (ppm)2 2021 Yes 2 2 0.71 ND to 0.71 Erosion of natural deposits; water additive which promotes strong teeth

-- 1 Nitrate in drinking water at levels above 10 ppm is a health risk for infants of less than six months of age.
+1 - Nitrate in drinking water at levels above 10 ppm is a health risk for infants of less than six months of age.
 High nitrate levels in drinking water can cause blue baby syndrome.
 Nitrate levels may rise quickly for short periods of time because of rainfall or agricultural activity.
-If you are caring for an infant, you should ask for advice from your health care provider. - 2 Fluoride is added to the water (Monmouth and Ocean County areas of Coastal North System). - 3 Nickel monitoring is required.
-Currently there is no established MCL or MCLG
+If you are caring for an infant you should ask advice from your health care provider.
+2 - Fluoride is added to the water (Monmouth and Ocean County areas of Coastal North System).

-TABLE OF DETECTED SECONDARY SUBSTANCES OF INTEREST - Collected at the Treatment Plant1
+TABLE OF DETECTED SECONDARY SUBSTANCES OF INTEREST - Collected at the Treatment Plant^{1, 5}

-Substance (with units) Year Sampled Compliance Achieved MCLG Recommended Limit Highest Result Range Detected Comments Aluminum (ppm) 2020 NA NA 0.09 0.09 ND to 0.09 Erosion of natural deposits Chloride (ppm) 2020 NA NA 250 77 4 to 77 Erosion of natural deposits Sodium (ppm) 2 2020 NA NA 50 57 ND to 57 Erosion of natural deposits Iron (ppm)3 2020 NA NA 0.3 0.31 ND to 0.31 Erosion of natural deposits Manganese (ppm)4 2020 NA NA 0.05 0.067 ND to 0.067 Erosion of natural deposit Hardness(ppm) 2020 NA NA 250 140 60 to 140
+Substance (with units) Year Sampled Compliance Achieved MCLG Recommended Limit Highest Result Range Detected Comments Aluminum (ppm) 2020-2021 NA NA 0.2 0.1 ND to 0.1 Erosion of natural deposits Chloride (ppm) 2020-2021 NA NA 250 172 4 to 172 Erosion of natural deposits Sodium (ppm) 2 2020-2021 NA NA 50 226 3.6 to 226 Erosion of natural deposits Iron (ppm)3 2020-2021 NA NA 0.3 0.31 ND to 0.31 Erosion of natural deposits Manganese (ppm)4 2020-2021 NA NA 0.05 0.067 ND to 0.067 Erosion of natural deposit Hardness(ppm) 2020-2021 NA NA 250 140 76 to 140

-- 1 Substances with Secondary MCLs do not have MCLGs and are primarily established to address aesthetic concerns. - 2 For healthy individuals, the sodium intake from water is not important because a much greater intake of sodium takes place from salt in the diet.
-However, sodium levels above the recommended upper limit may be of concern to individuals on a sodium restricted diet. - 3 The recommended upper limit for iron is based on unpleasant taste of the water and staining of laundry.
-Iron is an essential nutrient, but some people who drink water with iron levels well above the recommended upper limit could develop deposits of iron in a number of organs of the body. - 4 The recommended upper limit for manganese is based on staining of laundry.
+1 - Substances with Secondary MCLs do not have MCLGs and are primarily established to address aesthetic concerns.

+2 - For healthy individuals, the sodium intake from water is not important because a much greater intake of sodium takes place from salt in the diet.
+However, sodium levels above the recommended upper limit may be of concern to individuals on a sodium restricted diet.

+3 - The recommended upper limit for iron is based on unpleasant taste of the water and staining of laundry.
+Iron is an essential nutrient, but some people who drink water with iron levels well above the recommended upper limit could develop deposits of iron in a number of organs of the body.

+4 - The recommended upper limit for manganese is based on staining of laundry.
 Manganese is an essential nutrient, and toxicity is not expected from high levels which would be encountered in drinking water.